Dyslexia

 Speech-to-text software can be a game changer for students with Dyslexia.
 These tools convert spoken language into written text, allowing students to write by speaking.
 They can provide several benefits:

-2. Improve Flow of Ideas: For some students, speaking their ideas can feel more natural and fluid than writing them down.
+2. Improve flow of ideas: For some students, speaking their ideas can feel more natural and fluid than writing them down.
 This can result in writing that has a better flow and is richer in content.

-3. Bypass Spelling Challenges: With speech-to-text, spelling becomes less of an issue because the software handles the spelling of words spoken.
+3. Bypass spelling challenges: With speech-to-text, spelling becomes less of an issue because the software handles the spelling of words spoken.

 With the support of word banks, spell-check tools, and speech-to-text software, students with Dyslexia can successfully navigate the challenges of writing.
 These supports can help students focus more on their ideas and less on the mechanics of writing, which can make writing a more enjoyable and rewarding experience.